BrianLalli/Code-Quiz/README.md

 ## Project Description:
-The task was to create a random password generator for my coding bootcamp.
-First, the user must click the 'Generate Password' button to prompt a question which asks how many characters the user wants their password to be.
-Then it continues to ask conditional questions based on the type of characters the user wants to include: lowercase, uppercase, numeric, and special characters (standard is to include all but in this task we let the user decide).
-After, the program will randomly choose characters based on the user criteria and generate a password.
+The task was to create a quiz where the user must start by clicking a button to trigger a timer and the first question.
+The user can pick from one of 4 answer choices and if they are correct the move forward to the next question with no penalty.
+If the user is incorrect, 10 seconds is deducted from the timer.
+After the user has answerered all 5 questions, they are prompted to insert their initials for a high scores list.